18F/handbook/docs/06-project-management/pm-training-doc.md

 We use [Resource Guru (RG)](https://civicactions.resourceguruapp.com/resources) for documenting which projects team members are on, as well as their availability.

-For a team member whose time is splint between projects, RG can be a helpful guide to know how much time should be allocated to each project.
+For a team member whose time is split between projects, RG can helps plan how much time should be allocated to each project.

 ## <a name="scheduling-meetings"></a>Scheduling Meetings

 * The PM is generally the person to schedule all scrum ceremonies, client meetings, process meetings, and general team meetings.
 The team is also always welcomed to schedule one-off meetings for the internal team if they desire.
-* Avoid scheduling meetings with BLANK descriptions.
+* Avoid scheduling meetings with blank descriptions in Google Calendar.
 Fill in a description/purpose for the meeting, link relevant documents, indicate the desired outcome, include an agenda, list discussion points, etc
 * Make a relevant and detailed meeting title.
 Make it descriptive and concise.
 * Only require the necessary people, make other invitees optional.
 * Check the FIND TIME function in Google Calendar to make sure you're not double-booking someone - it is crucial that you look at other people's calendars.